Domina (TV series): Reception

 The series has received mostly positive reviews from critics.
 On Rotten Tomatoes, the series holds an approval rating of 82% based on 11 reviews, with an average score of 6.7/10.
 Suzi Feay in the Financial Times dubbed the series "Game of Romans".
 Historian Tom Holland in The Times agreed that "The echoes of Game of Thrones in the first two episodes are strong, and surely deliberate...the rest of the series approximates more closely to a political thriller".
-Holland praised the show "the meat of the show is so enjoyably done that the odd anachronism hardly matters.
+Holland praised the series, saying, "the meat of the show is so enjoyably done that the odd anachronism hardly matters.
 The 20s BC, sandwiched between the suicides of Antony and Cleopatra and the maturity of Augustus, have never before been the subject of popular drama, but Domina demonstrates to brilliant effect how unjustly neglected they have been...
 Part of the fun of the series is seeing characters who became significant players in the later decades of Augustus's life as teenagers".

 Both The Telegraph and The Standard gave the opening episode three stars out of five.